Lukenotes, Fall 2019

 The Importance of Diagnosing Adult ADHD

-The aim of the ADHD evaluation services offered at Caritas Counseling Center is to provide comprehensive assessment of ADHD in a manner that improves diagnostic accuracy.
-Evaluation of EI is a primary component of the comprehensive ADHD assessment because of the strong connection between the two.
+Evaluation of EI is a primary component of a comprehensive ADHD assessment because of the strong connection between the two.
 Efficient diagnosis and treatment of ADHD requires determination of, and if needed, counseling specifically focused on improving EI.
-Additional information regarding ADHD/EI Assessment Program, ongoing treatment of ADHD, and counseling specifically focused on improving EI, can be found at SLI.org.